ali-zeighamiyan/Ngram-Different-Speller/Generate-Spells/predictor.md

-# use probility files to generate english differnet spells of persian names
+# Use probility files to generate english differnet spells of persian names

 ## prepare
 write these in command prompt to install require packages